Getting started with data analysis#

 Selecting columns#

-selection = data[["YEARMODA", "TEMP"]]
+selection = data[["YEARMODA", "MAX"]]

 selection.head()

-YEARMODA TEMP
+YEARMODA MAX

-Let’s also check the data type of this selection:
+Let’s also check the data type of this selection.

 type(selection)